terzibatuhan/terzibatuhan/README.md

 This repository showcases my work in AI programming, emphasizing clean, maintainable, and optimized code.
 I focus on:

 * Consistent and well-defined variable names to ensure clarity and reduce confusion.
-* Readability by structuring files appropriately—not too small or large—using namespaces, and following correct public/private function practices.
+* Readability by structuring files appropriately using namespaces, and following correct public/private function practices.
 * Abstractions, inheritance, and interfaces to create scalable and flexible systems.
 * Architectural patterns that guide problem-solving and keep code organized.
 * Tests to ensure functionality and maintain quality throughout development.